Skip to Content

 How long can you leave raw brisket in the fridge?

-Store the fresh brisket in the coldest part of the refrigerator for up to five days before cooking and preparing the brisket in the oven.
+Store uncooked brisket in the refrigerator for 3-5 days before cooking and preparing the brisket in the oven.

 Can you overcook brisket in the oven?